HydroInfusion/CCoffee/README.md

 # CPPNet
-A basic C++ library that compiles into HTML documents.
+A basic C++ library that compiles simple functions into HTML documents.

 # ----UNDER DEVELOPMENT----